Reducing the danger of infection for children with spleen problems

 The spleen is an organ in the abdomen that helps fight off certain severe infections.
-If your child’s spleen is missing, he might have trouble fighting infections.
-This handout will be helpful for parents of children:
+If your child has had his spleen removed, was born without a spleen or has a spleen that does not work well, he might have trouble fighting infections.

 Call your child’s doctor right away if you notice any signs of an infection such as:

-Even minor symptoms such as a cough, runny nose, sore throat and/or a low grade fever that is less than 38.5°C should be discussed with your doctor.
-Serious illness can be hard to diagnose at first because it might come on slowly, but it can still be very dangerous to your child.
+Even a low fever (less than 38.5°C) should be discussed with your doctor.
+Serious illness can be hard to diagnose at first because it can come on slowly, but still be very dangerous to a child with spleen problems.

 If your child has had her spleen removed (splenectomy) or has a spleen that doesn’t work right, she should always wear a MedicAlert bracelet.
 The bracelet should include information about her condition and any special treatment instructions.